Guest007/Rosenfox/About-config_Short_manual_en-US.md

 ## I. CREATE NEW PROFILE

 Use the Profile Manager to create new Firefox profile.
-In Linux Terminal run:

 LINUX: